-Ask Jeeves has gone live with a beta program that allows paid inclusion into the Teoma index.
+Ask Jeeves went live last month with a beta program that allows paid inclusion into the Teoma index.

 The new program allows submission of up to 1,000 URLs, which are guaranteed to be included in the index for up to one year.
 However, those currently signing up are given an extra three months as a bonus, giving them 15 months of inclusion, in all.

 Pages are added within 7 days to Teoma and then updated every 7 days during the subscription period.
 Teoma results are currently offered via the Teoma web site and integrated into results at Ask Jeeves.

 The first URL costs $30, and each URL after that is $18.
 This makes the Teoma program the cheapest of those currently offered.
 AltaVista, which just had a price increase, is the most expensive, while Inktomi comes in the middle.

 The program does not guarantee rankings, only inclusion in the Teoma index.
 Paid inclusion URLs are ranked in the same way as ordinary URLs.
 The program is being handled for Ask Jeeves by search engine submission firm ineedhits.com

 How about a free Add URL page?
 Teoma still doesn't yet offer one.